 Vapor-proof LEDs are made of high-quality aluminum alloys and are corrosion resistant.
 They have polycarbonate lenses that withstand corrosive cleaning agents or high heat without damage.
 These hard-wearing, powerful lights not only offer uniform illumination, they lower power usage.

 Light Fixtures for Car Dealership Lots: Parking Shoe Box Lights

 The exterior of an automotive dealership will benefit significantly from LED car dealership lights.
 LED lighting provides focused unidirectional light that spreads evenly and can be directed to areas where it is required the most.
 With LED lights, you will have no dark spots that may create a feeling of uneasiness or encourage insecurity on your lot.

 LED outdoor lights also have high CRI and CCT values making the bright colors on the vehicles pop and enticing buyers to purchase them.
 They directly replace HID lamps that use 70-90% more energy than LEDs.

-LED shoe-box lights are as powerful as shoe-box lights can get and some deliver up to 200 lumens per watt and have a 0-10v dimming range for light control.
-They also have zone control systems that manage light output after taking into account the external conditions of light.
-There are integrated intelligent energy management systems, light dimmers, and motion sensors that are perfect for these light fixtures.
+LED shoe-box lights are as powerful as they can get.
+Some deliver up to 180 lumens per watt and have a 0-10v dimming range for light control.
+They have zone control systems that manage light output according to external conditions.
+Integrated and intelligent energy management systems, dimmers, and motion sensors are perfect for the light fixtures.